Kuovox/Dynamic-Networks/Information Network and the WWW/README.md

     - BFS traversal
     - Only HTML pages
     - Only the given domain
-    - Avoids generating trivial star graphs (required by assignment)
+    - Crawling configuration was chosen to avoid trivial star graphs (as required by the assignment).
+Seeds were selected from DBLP pages with rich internal link structures (e.g., `/search`, `/about/`, `/faq/`) to ensure the resulting graph reflects web-like connectivity rather than a single dominating hub.

 3. Directed Graph Construction
     - Uses NetworkX DiGraph